repobee/repobee/docs/getting_started.rst

 Create an organization
 ======================
 This is an absolutely necessary pre-requisite for using RepoBee.
-Create an organization with an appropriate name on the GitHub instance you intend to use.
+Create an organization with an appropriate name on the platform instance you intend to use.
 You can find the ``New organization`` button by going to ``Settings -> Organization``.
 I will call my *target organization* ``repobee-demo``, so whenever you see that, substitute in the name of your